Images of shadow and thin accretion disk around Bardeen black hole surrounded by perfect fluid dark matter: Constraining model parameters using EHT observations of M87* and Sgr A*

 Figure \ref{fig.2} depicts the dependence of \( G(u) \) on \( u \) for magnetic charge \( g/M = 0.5 \) and DM parameter \( b/M = 1 \).
 The plot clearly reveals the existence of a critical impact parameter \( \bar{b}_c \) that distinguishes different photon trajectories.
 For \( \bar{b} > \bar{b}_c \), photons arriving from spatial infinity are gravitationally deflected, reaching a minimum radial distance \( r_{\text{min}} \) before escaping back to infinity (where $r_{\min}$ denotes the closest radial distance of the photon from the BH during its motion).
 When \( \bar{b} < \bar{b}_c \), photons are inevitably captured by PFDM-Bardeen BH, defining the photon capture cross-section.
-At the threshold \( \bar{b} = \bar{b}_c \), photons follow unstable circular orbits around PFDM-Bardeen BH, with the corresponding orbital radius identified as the photon sphere radius.
+At the threshold \( \bar{b} = \bar{b}_c \), photons follow unstable circular orbits around PFDM-Bardeen BH, with the corresponding orbital radius identified as the photon sphere radius $r_{\rm ph}$.

-Figure \ref{fig.3} illustrates the dependence of the photon sphere radius \( r_{\mathrm{ph}}\) on the magnetic charge \(g\) and the DM parameter \( b \).
+Figure \ref{fig.3} illustrates the dependence of the \( r_{\mathrm{ph}}\) on the magnetic charge \(g\) and the DM parameter \( b \).
 As shown in the left panel, for a fixed magnetic charge \( g \), increasing \( b \) causes \( r_{\mathrm{ph}} \) to increase initially, reach a peak, and then decrease, indicating a non-monotonic relationship.
+This phenomenon stems from the PFDM‑induced modification of the spacetime geometry via non‑zero energy‑momentum tensor, which introduces a logarithmic term in \(f(r)\) and thereby alters the effective potential \(V_{\mathrm{eff}}(r)\).
+The non‑monotonic dependence of \(r_{\mathrm{ph}}\) on \(b\) (for fixed \(g\)) arises from the competition between the Bardeen and PFDM contributions to \(V_{\mathrm{eff}}\).
+For small \(b\), the PFDM term adds a weak attractive correction that shifts the peak of \(V_{\mathrm{eff}}\) outward, increasing \(r_{\mathrm{ph}}\).
+However, when \(b\) becomes sufficiently large, the logarithmic term in \(f(r)\) modifies the radial gradient of \(V_{\mathrm{eff}}\) in a nonlinear way, eventually causing the peak to move inward.
 In contrast, for a fixed \( b \), the variation with respect to \( g\) is relatively weak.
-A more detailed inspection reveals that a larger magnetic charge slightly decreases \( r_{\mathrm{ph}}\), and the \( r_{\mathrm{ph}} \) of the PFDM–Sch BH remains consistently larger than that of the PFDM–Bardeen BH.
 The right panel further demonstrates that the influence of \( g \) remains modest: within a certain range, an increase in \( b \) at constant \( g\) enlarges \( r_{\mathrm{ph}}\), while the Bardeen BH consistently exhibits a smaller \( r_{\mathrm{ph}} \) than its PFDM–Bardeen counterpart.

 To determine the critical impact parameter \( \bar{b}_c \), we first consider the case \( \bar{b} > \bar{b}_c \).
 In this scenario, when the photon reaches its point of closest approach to the BH \(( r = r_{\text{min}} )\), the relation \( \bar{b} = \frac{r_{\text{min}}}{\sqrt{f(r_{\rm min})}} \) holds.
 As \( r \rightarrow r_{\rm ph} \), the impact parameter approaches its critical value \( \bar{b}_c \).
 To identify the radius of the photon sphere, we note that for circular photon orbits the conditions \( \dot{r} = 0 \) (zero radial velocity) and \( \ddot{r} = 0 \) (zero radial acceleration) must be satisfied, which are equivalent to \( V_{\rm eff}|_{r=r_{\rm ph}} = 0 \) and \( dV_{\rm eff}/dr|_{r=r_{\rm ph}} = 0 \), respectively.
 At this stage, the critical impact parameter \( \bar{b}_c \), corresponding to the photon sphere, can be determined by \be \bar{b}_c = \frac{r_{\text{ph}}}{\sqrt{f(r_{\rm ph})}}. \ee